Rohith-M-V/sqlitequeries/README.md

 # sqlitequeries
-A sample sqlite queries that are being implemented in python
+Required sample queries have been implemented both in java and python